PLOS/content-repo/gcsmigrate/README.md

 UPDATE file SET dkey='f79ba8f5b9fecbeb8ace12421c73d5198bea6d05-mogilefs-prod-repo' where dmid = 1 and dkey = 'acec11893a476ca42e95c8d546431202ea821210-mogilefs-prod-repo';
 ```

-### Run a large-scale migration in AWS lambda
+### Run a large-scale migration in a cloud function

 The following command should be run:
 ```
 pipenv run python enqueue.py migrate
 ```

-This will enqueue all items in mogile to lambda for processing.
-These jobs can be monitored using the AWS console.
+This will enqueue all items in mogile to a pubsub topic for processing.
+These jobs can be monitored using the GCP console.

 ### Stop ingesting new data into contentrepo

-This should happen just before we are ready to switch over to S3.
+This should happen just before we are ready to switch over to GCS.

-### Run a large-scale migration in AWS lambda
+### Run a large-scale migration in a cloud function

 Rerun the following command:
 ```